-You must apply for a mail-in ballot by the 11th day before an election — in this case, July 2.
-The county must receive your application by this date.
+You must apply for a mail-in ballot by the 11th day before an election — in the case of the Nov.
+3 election, the deadline to apply for a mail-in ballot is Oct.
+23. The county must receive your application by this date.

 So, you’ve applied for a mail-in ballot.
 Congratulations!
 It’s not the easiest thing in the world.
 Now, you wait.
-If you submit an application now, you should get it within a couple weeks.
+If you submit an application now, you should get your ballot in a few weeks.
 It varies by county, though, so you may receive your ballot closer to Election Day elsewhere.

 OK, now the good part.

 Now, you vote!
 Make your selections on the ballot and return it to your county elections office.

 It MUST be received by 7 p.m. on Election Day (Nov.
 3) if it’s not postmarked.
 If it is postmarked on or before Election Day, it must be received by 5 p.m. on the day after the election.